apache/qpid-proton/proton-c/bindings/cpp/docs/mt.md

 multithreading is possible with older versions of C++.
 See the last section of this page for more information.

+The `proton::container` handles multiple connections concurrently in a thread pool, created using `proton::container::run()`.
+As AMQP events occur on a connection the container calls `proton::messaging_handler` event callbacks.
+The calls for each connection are *serialized* - callbacks for the same connection are never made concurrently.

+You assign a handler to a connection in `proton::container::connect()` or `proton::listen_handler::on_accept()` with `proton::connection_options::handler()`.
+We recommend you create a separate handler for each connection.
+That means the handler doesn't need locks or other synchronization to protect it against concurrent use by proton threads.
+(If you use the handler concurrently from non-proton threads then you will need synchronization.)

+The examples @ref multithreaded_client.cpp and @ref multithreaded_client_flow_control.cpp illustrate these points.

 ## Thread-safety rules

-`proton::message` is a value type with the same threading constraints as a standard C++ built-in type.
-It cannot be concurrently modified.

 The `proton::container` is thread-safe *with C++11 or greater*.
-It has the following capabilities.

- * Application threads can open (or listen for) new connections at any time.
+An application thread can open (or listen for) new connections at any time.
+The container uses threads that call proton::container::run() to handle network IO, and call user-defined `proton::messaging_handler` callbacks.

- * It manages worker threads to process connections.

- * It handles network IO and calls the relevant `proton::messaging_handler` event callbacks to execute application code.

 The `proton::container` ensures that calls to event callbacks for each connection instance are *serialized* (not called concurrently), but